Auctions

 Whisky Price Growth

-Results of the recent Knight Frank Wealth Report’s new unique luxury investment index revealed whisky was one of the most coveted objects of desire in 2019.
+Results of the Knight Frank Wealth Report’s new unique luxury investment index revealed whisky was one of the most coveted objects of desire.

 The report out in February 2020, says Rare Whisky has grown in value the most over the last 10 years at +564% and increased by +5% in the past 12 months; and states casks remained in huge demand.
 By comparison cars have seen an increase of 194%, art by 141% and wine by 120%.